MicrosoftDocs/powerbi-docs/powerbi-docs/developer/embedded-multi-geo.md

 # Multi-Geo support in Power BI Embedded (Preview)

-ISVs and organizations that build applications using Power BI Embedded to embed analytics into their apps, can now deploy their data in different regions around the world.

 Based on the same feature set and limitations that Power BI Premium supports using Multi-Geo (Preview), now customers using **A capacities** can use Multi-Geo options.
 [Learn more on Multi-Geo capabilities and supported regions](../service-admin-premium-Multi-Geo.md).

+This means that ISVs and organizations that build applications using Power BI Embedded to embed analytics into their apps, can now deploy their data in different regions around the world.

 ## Creating new Power BI Embedded Capacity resource with Multi-Geo